Draft UK Regulations on Product Conformity

 Products for the EU27 will continue to be CE marked.
 UKCA marking will not be formally recognised there.

-The conformity declaration requirements for products supplied in the UK will change:
+After an as-yet unspecified transitional period, the conformity declaration requirements for products supplied in the UK will change:

 - The “UK Conformity Assessed” UKCA logo will replace the CE mark.

 - The UK "declaration of conformity" will replace the "EU declaration of conformity”

 - For self-certified products, there will be an unspecified transition period during which there will be a choice between CE marking and UKCA marking for UK products.

 - For products which currently require approval by a Notified Body, UKCA will be mandatory from exit day and a UK conformity assessment body must certify the product.

 It seems very likely that if there is a deal at all then it will only emerge at the very last minute and in the meanwhile there will be much confusion and little certainty about what will happen and when.
 However, there are things which manufacturers and others can be doing in preparation for Brexit so please contact us for specific advice if you need it.